Fungal Skin Infections

 Onychomycosis (nail fungus)

 Fungal infections of the toenails or fingernails are quite common, affecting about 10% of the general US population, with toenail infections being more prevalent than fingernail infections.
 In addition to disfiguring the nail(s), onychomycosis may cause pain and interfere with physical activity.
 The most common causative organism in onychomycosis isTrichophyton rubrum; other causal organisms include Trichophyton mentagrophytes and Epidermophyton floccosum.
 Ninety percent of toenail fungal infections involve dermatophytes.
 Treatment may involve topical and/or systemic antifungal medications, depending on the extent and location of the infection.
 Importantly, in nearly half of cases abnormal nail appearance is not due to fungal infection, so seeing a doctor for testing to identify the causal agent is fundamental to treatment planning (Bodman 2017; Westerberg 2013).
-More detailed information about onychomycosis is available in the Nail Disorders protocol.
+More detailed information about onychomycosis is available in the Skin, Hair, and Nail Health protocol.

 Conventional Treatment of Fungal Skin Infections